2021 MI Orientation is scheduled for July 26-August 6, 2021. Classes are scheduled

-begin August 10, 2020.
+to begin August 9, 2021.
 You will not be allowed to attend orientation or fall classes

 until your Immunization requirements have been satisfied.

-University of South Carolina School of Medicine Columbia New Student Matriculation Requirements.
+University of South Carolina School of Medicine Columbia New Student Matriculation Requirements will be provided in late spring/early summer.

 Additional information about these requirements is listed below.

 A satisfactory background check is required for all matriculating students.
-You should have received an email from Certiphi with instructions for completing the background check.
+You will receive an email from Certiphi with instructions for completing the background check.

 A 10 panel drug screening is required for all matriculating students.
 You will receive an email from the Office of Admissions with instructions on how to complete the drug screen.
 The fee for the 10 panel drug screening is $29.